ManuelSN/Pixel_and_Play_Arduino_Application/README.md

 # Instructions for use

+To run this programme, we first exported it as an *.exe* file for Windows but it did not work properly, so I strongly recommend downloading [processing](https://processing.org/download) and running it from there.

 The interface has a canvas, emulating the Neopixel matrix (for changing the canvas matrix size modify the constants "*columns*" (**width**) and "*rows*" (**height**) in the main file).

 There is a colour palette in the upper right corner, which can be modified if you wish to enter a specific colour.
 To change a colour field, look for the "*Palettes*" class, in "*Palettes.pde*", and enter the RGB combination of the desired colour in the same position of each matrix in its corresponding primary colour.